yereverluvinunclebert/Panzer-CPU-Gauge-RC5-VB6/README.md

 # Panzer-CPU-Gauge-RC5-VB6

 A FOSS CPU Gauge VB6 WoW64 Widget for Windows Vista, 7, 8 and 10/11+.
-There will also be a version for Reactos and XP, watch this space for the link.
+This is the RC5 version for Reactos and XP.
 Also tested and running well on Linux and Mac os/X using Wine.

+This is a copy of the RC5 program with the simplePSD parser removed to allow downgrade to RC5 for testing purposes on older 32bit versions of Windows.

- My current VB6/RC5 PSD program being finished now, fundamentally complete, only awaiting testing on Windows XP and Win7 32bit and some multi monitor checking and the creation of the setup.exe.
-This Panzer widget is based upon the Yahoo widget of the same visual design and very similar operation.
+ My current VB6/RC5 PSD program being finished now, fundamentally complete, only awaiting testing on Windows XP, ReactOS and Win7 32bit and some multi monitor checking and the creation of the setup.exe.
+This Panzer widget is based upon the Yahoo widget of the same visual design with very similar operation.

  Why VB6?
 Well, with a 64 bit, modern-language improvement upgrade on the way with 100% compatible TwinBasic coupled with support for transparent PNGs via RC/Cairo, VB6 code has an amazing future.